Introduction to Advanced Air Mobility (AAM)

 Overview

-Advanced Air Mobility (AAM) refers to the next generation of air transportation systems that use innovative aircraft, such as electric vertical take-off and landing (eVTOL) vehicles, drones, and autonomous aircraft, to move people and cargo efficiently.
+Advanced Air Mobility (AAM) refers to the next generation of air transportation systems.
+It uses innovative aircraft including electric vertical take-off and landing (eVTOL) vehicles, drones, autonomous aircraft and other emerging aviation technologies to move people and cargo more efficiently and sustainably.

-AAM aims to improve urban and regional transportation by integrating these aircraft into existing infrastructure while reducing emissions, travel times and providing access to geographical locations that cannot be easily reached by other modes of transport.
+AAM aims to improve both urban and regional transport by integrating these aircraft into existing infrastructure.
+It offers the potential to reduce emissions, shorten travel times, ease congestion and improve access to locations that are difficult to reach by traditional transport modes.

 Who should attend

-Professionals looking to explore the exciting world of AAM, upskill and improve their knowledge, pivot into a future-focused industry, understand various career paths, and uncover investment and partnership opportunities.
+Professionals and students looking to explore the exciting world of AAM, upskill and improve their knowledge, pivot into a future-focused industry, understand various career paths, and uncover investment and partnership opportunities.

 Learning outcomes